atk4/dsql/docs/advanced.rst

     "profile:mysql:host=localhost;port=3307;dbname=testdb"
     "stopwatch:profile:mysql:host=localhost;port=3307;dbname=testdb"

-When this DSN is passed into :php:meth:`Connection::connect`, it will return a proxy connection object that will collect the necessary statistics and "echo" them out.
+When this DSN is passed into :php:meth:`Connection::establish`, it will return a proxy connection object that will collect the necessary statistics and "echo" them out.